jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-PCA-SVD.markdown

 \end{split}
 $$

+### Gradient descent

 One of the method to solve PCA is to use Gradient descent to optimize the trainable parameters $$W$$ and $$Z$$ with the cost function above.

-#### Alternating minimization:

-We can find PCA using the Alternating minimization:
+### Alternating minimization:

+Alternating minimization is another method to find a solution for PCA.

 * Optimize ‘W’ with ‘Z’ fixed
 * Optimize ‘Z’ with ‘W’ fixed